 It’s possible to create a beautiful, functional website with both platforms.

-We find that for many photographers and creative, service-based businesses, Showit is a great choice.
+We find that for many photographers and creative businesses, Showit is a great choice.
 Especially if you don’t feel comfortable with—or don’t want to deal with—the more technical aspects of having a website like hosting.
 We also typically recommend Showit to people who are switching from a platform like Squarespace or Wix since it’ll be closer to what they’re used to with added creative control.

-Ecommerce can be done successfully on Showit, but it’s important to keep in mind that it’s not natively an e-commerce website platform.
-Usually we recommend WordPress for e-commerce websites if the business is primarily an e-commerce business.
+E-commerce can be done successfully on Showit, but it is important to keep in mind that it’s not natively an e-commerce website platform.